VictorKochetkov/Xamarin.Forms.QrScanner/README.md

 # Requirements

-> 💡 Android implementation of scanner requires Google Play Services to be installed on smartphone. **It does not works with out them**.
-Possible not working on new Huawei or Samsung firmwares 😑
+> 💡 Android implementation of scanner requires Google Play Services to be installed on smartphone. **It does not works without them**.
+Possibly not working on new Huawei or Samsung firmwares 😑

 # Donate